Research Portal Denmark

 Collaborating countries/regions

 The other countries with which Danish authors co-publish (collaboration countries) are grouped into regions of analytical interest.
-For example, ‘Norway’ is grouped into the regions ‘Europe’, ‘Non-EU’, ‘Nordic‘ and ‘OECD’ (find these in the Collaboration – Regions filter).
+For example, ‘Norway’ is grouped into the regions ‘Europe’, ‘Non-EU’, ‘Nordic‘ and ‘OECD’ (find these in the Global Collaboration – Regions filter).

 Subject classifications